Nepal Trekking Statistics 2026: Costs, Permits, Popular Routes and Trends

 • 2025: Mandatory guide rule introduced.
 EBC helicopter tours doubled.
 Kailash Mansarovar reopened after COVID border closure.

 • 2026: New permit system operational.
-Upper Mustang permit increased from 00 to 00/10 days (unchanged).
-Fuel prices up 15% affecting internal flight costs.
+Upper Mustang permit increased from flat 500 USD to 50 USD per day.
+Fuel prices up 37% since 2024 affecting internal flight and transport costs.

 How Many Trekking Companies Operate in Nepal?